 Your skin is the largest organ in your body, and it serves you in myriad ways.
 For example, it keeps your organs from spilling out onto the pavement; it keeps bacteria and other foreign bodies out; and it even helps regulate your temperature.
 Going crazy with a hoard of hair removal products and chemicals can wreak havoc on skin and can even cause permanent damage.
 This is why it is vital to read the directions carefully when using any facial hair removal product.
 The repercussions of improper or overuse (rashes, cuts, infections, etc.) are much more unsightly than a patch of facial hair.
 If you experience harsh reactions from treatments, make an appointment with a dermatologist.

-Getting Rid of Facial Hair
+Best Ways to Get Rid of Facial Hair

 Electrolysis is the only FDA and AMA approved method to get rid of facial hair permanently.
 During electrolysis, a small needle is inserted into the hair follicle and the growth center is wiped out chemically or thermally.
 It is vitally important to find a highly trained, recommended electrologist to get rid of your facial hair; lesser technicians with shoddy equipment will take your money without permanently getting rid of your facial hair.
 Also, don’t bother with a home electrolysis kit–it’s kind of like buying a home appendix removal kit.
 In the end, electrolysis is a highly effective, yet expensive, method to get rid of facial hair.